-Alex Goode will be fit for Six Nations and could be ready for Saracens' Heineken Cup match against Edinburgh
+Saracens and England full-back Alex Goode will be fit in time for the start of the Six Nations and could even be involved for the Men in Black's Heineken Cup match against Edinburgh on Sunday.

 Goode's participation in the Six Nations was thrown into doubt after the full-back sustained a tear in his shoulder but the 24-year-old has reacted well to his rehabilitation programme and has taken part in full training this week.

 "It feels really good, I’ve been outside doing some contact stuff and tackling today and it went really well so I'm very optimistic about it," Goode told the Watford Observer.